-10.4 INTERNAL AUDIT
+10.4 Internal Audit

-The Internal Audit function of the Group is performed by ComfortDelGro's Group Internal Audit Division (the "IA Division") comprising suitably qualified and experienced Internal Audit staff including the Group Chief Internal Audit Officer ("GCIAO").
-The ComfortDelGro Group Internal Audit staff have professional qualifications and are either members of the Institute of Singapore Chartered Accountants, CPA Australia, the Information Systems Audit and the Control Association or Institute of Internal Auditors.
-The GCIAO reports functionally to the Chairperson of the ARC and administratively to the Managing Director/Group CEO of ComfortDelGro.
-The ARC participates in the hiring, removal and evaluation of the GCIAO and reviews his performance with the Managing Director/Group CEO of ComfortDelGro.
+The Internal Audit function of the Group is performed by ComfortDelGro's Group Internal Audit Division (the "IA Division") comprising suitably qualified and experienced Internal Audit staff including the Group Chief Internal

+Audit Officer ("GCIAO").
+The ComfortDelGro Group Internal Audit staff have professional qualifications and are either members of the Institute of Singapore Chartered Accountants, CPA Australia, the Information Systems Audit and Control Association or the Institute of Internal Auditors.
+The GCIAO reports functionally to the Chairperson of the ARC and administratively to the MD/GCEO of ComfortDelGro.
+The ComfortDelGro ARC, NRC and MD/GCEO review the performance of the GCIAO annually and decide on the hiring, removal and evaluation of the GCIAO.
+The SBS Transit ARC Chairperson participates in the review and decision-making process by providing feedback through the ComfortDelGro ARC Chairman and the MD/GCEO.

 The IA Division adopts a risk-based approach in its continuous audit work with focus on material internal control systems including financial, operational, information technology and compliance controls.
 It provides an independent and objective evaluation of the internal control systems and corporate governance processes of the Group.
-The annual audit plan is developed by the GCIAO in consultation with, but independent of, Management and are subject to the ARC's approval before the start of each financial year.
+The annual audit plan is developed by the GCIAO in consultation with, but independent of, Management and is subject to the ARC's approval before the start of each financial year.
 Quarterly internal audit reports are also prepared and submitted to the ARC.
 Any material non-compliance or lapses in internal controls are reported to the ARC and the Group CEO for improvements to be made.
 The ARC conducts review of the adequacy, effectiveness, independence, scope and results of the internal audit function.
 The ARC has full access to the GCIAO, and meets with the GCIAO at least once a year without the presence of Management.
 The IA Division is given unfettered access to all the Group's documents, records, properties and personnel, including access to the ARC and has appropriate standing within the Group.

 The activities and organisational structure of the IA Division are monitored and reviewed by the ARC periodically to ensure that it has the necessary resources to adequately perform its functions and that there are no unjustified restrictions and limitations placed on the performance of its duties.
 The IA Division has adopted the International Standards for the Professional Practice of Internal Auditing laid down in the International Professional Practices Framework issued by the Institute of Internal Auditors ("IIA Standards").
-The IA Division successfully completed its external Quality Assurance Review in 2023 by Protiviti and continues to meet or exceed the IIA Standards in all key aspects.
+The IA Division successfully completed its external Quality Assurance Review in 2023 by Protiviti Pte Ltd and continues to meet or exceed the IIA Standards in all key aspects.
 The Quality Assurance Review is conducted every 5 years.